openlegend/core-rules/core/src/09-special-equipment/01-chapter-nine.md

 **Properties**: Darkness 5, Summon Creature 5, Blinded 5

 **Special**: Calling upon the power of the Book of Shadows is draining to normal mortals.
-Every time a creature successfully uses this item to invoke a bane or boon of power level 5 or above, they must make a Will check of CR 15 or suffer one level of the *fatigued* bane.
+Every time a creature successfully uses this item to invoke a bane or boon of power level 5 or above, they must make a Will roll of CR 15 or suffer one level of the *fatigued* bane.

 #### Colt 45